stone-lang/stone/docs/specs/Basics.md

 Basics
 ======

 Comments
 --------

+Comments are available in 2 varieties.
-Comments begin with a `#` character and continue to the end of the line.
+Perl-style comments begin with a `#` and continue to the end of the line.

 ~~~ stone
 123 # This is a comment.